FIFA's Blatter comes out fighting despite scandal and divisions

 The 79-year-old Swiss comfortably won Friday’s vote at a FIFA congress in Zurich, having secured the support of blocks of votes from Asia and Africa, which outweighed dissenters including Europe’s powerful soccer body UEFA.

-He now faces the daunting task of restoring public faith in an organization tainted by allegations of rampant graft and deeply divided over his leadership.
-Swiss police arrested seven leading soccer officials, including FIFA vice-president Jeffrey Webb, in a dawn swoop on a Zurich hotel on Wednesday.
+He now faces the daunting task of restoring public faith in an organisation tainted by allegations of rampant graft and deeply divided over his leadership.

-One of Blatter’s strongest critics, English Football Association Chairman Greg Dyke, predicted further scandals before the end of his new four-year term.
+One of his most fierce critics, English Football Association Chairman Greg Dyke, predicted further scandals before the end of Blatter’s new four-year term.

 “I think he (Blatter) will be then forced to resign,” he told reporters.